sclarkstone/Milestone4/README.md

 when live on heroku - 'MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled' - corrected link on base template to use cloudinary and not local static file.

+'operator does not exist: bigint = character varying LINE 1: ...d" = 2) AND "checkout_orderlineitem"."product_id" IN (SELECT'

 # first mentor meeting